Testicular Cancer: Surgery

 You will wake up in a recovery room.
 You will be watched closely by healthcare providers.
 You will be given medicine to treat pain.
 You may be able to go home the same day.
 Or you might have to stay in the hospital overnight.

-You should avoid lifting heavy things for several weeks.
-Always follow the instructions you get from your doctor or nurse.
+You should not lift heavy things for several weeks.
+Always follow the instructions you get from your healthcare providers.

 After surgery, you may have chemotherapy or radiation to reduce the chance that any remaining cancer cells will spread.
 These are called adjuvant therapies.

-Patient information: Testicular cancer (Beyond the Basics).
+Patient education: Testicular cancer (Beyond the Basics).
 UpToDate.